CENTRIC-WP4/Random-Access-with-MARL/README.md

 ## About the environment

+The environment has,

-    N users and and K orthogonal resources (channels) Each user may or may not have a packet in its buffer Every user receives feedback from environment at each time slot (discrete time) Binary feedback --> {collision, no-collision} or {success, no-success} --> can be switched Ternary feedback --> {collision, idle, success}
+N users and and K orthogonal resources (channels)
+Each user may or may not have a packet in its buffer Every user receives feedback from environment at each time slot (discrete time) Binary feedback --> {collision, no-collision} or {success, no-success} --> can be switched Ternary feedback --> {collision, idle, success}
 Broadcast feedback - M bits after each time slot for each channel

 The following are calculated per agent...